 After acquiring enough resources from resource owners, producers are able to produce goods and services.
 To obtain these goods and services, consumers make money payments to the producers.
-This money payment is the price of the good or service.
+These money payments are the prices of the goods or services.
+Are you a consumer, producer, and/or resource owner?
+Is it possible to be all three?